ivan-guerra/programmador.com/content/posts/containerized-runescape.md

 ## Audio Setup

-Luckily, there is a great article explaining container to host audio pass through[^15].
+Luckily, there is a great article explaining container to host [audio pass through][12].
 Similar to the X11 versus Wayland display server discussion, there are different audio servers in Linux.
-PulseAudio seems to be the defacto audio server with PipeWire[^16] the other contender of note.
+PulseAudio seems to be the defacto audio server with [PipeWire][13] the other contender of note.

 There are two ingredients to get the container to host audio working: